Are you a college baseball player thinking about transferring to a new program? If so, you’ve come to the right place.

 We always have people asking about the details of transferring.
 Transferring is not something that should be done casually.
 Part of playing college ball is bonding with your teammates.
 Transferring can be tough, because it means you’re leaving a lot behind – players, coaches, program, and, most importantly, friends.

 That being said, we know that there are good reasons to transfer and that transferring is a big part of college baseball.
+As this season inches towards an end, the transferring cycle will kick into high gear.
 Some players use transferring as a means to an end.
 Transferring from a JC to a D1 or D2 program is a common goal for a lot of guys, and a great way for players to work towards roster spots at 4-year schools if they aren’t ready out of high school.
 1 out of 5 D1 players are JC transfers.
 Sometimes players find out, after they’ve spent a year at a school, that the program is not the right fit – athletically, academically, or both.
 It is possible to transfer out of any NCAA or NAIA school and play in another school BUT there are a lot of rules that must be followed and those rules differ depending on what programs and divisions are involved in the move.

 What does that mean for you?
 That means you need to follow all the rules very carefully so that you don’t lose any of your options or eligibility.
 There’s more to transferring than simply switching jerseys, and the course schedule you have taken will be very important for fulfilling academic transfer requirements.
 If your transfer involves an NCAA school, your first step should be to go to the NCAA Transfer page HERE and follow the steps listed.
 For NAIA schools, you can find information in their guide.
 But these guides will only give you part of the story.
 You’ll need to get information directly from officials in the athletic and admissions departments in both schools.